Impacts of packed bed polydispersity and deformation on fine particle transport: Summary

 \section{Summary}

 This study underscores the significance of particle polydispersity and deformation on pore throat size in randomly packed spherical particle beds, which will affect fine particle percolation or fluid flow through packed beds.
 Figs.~\ref{fig:chporefig1} and \ref{fig:sr_delta} show that the trapping threshold is surprisingly sensitive to both of these variables.
 The implications of these findings are important for practical industrial applications.
-For example, in the design of granular beds for filtration purposes, appropriate selection of the bed particle size distribution and material properties ensures an effective capture or passage of particles within the desired size ranges.
+For example, in the design of packed beds of spherical particles for filtration purposes, appropriate selection of the bed particle size distribution and material properties ensures an effective capture or passage of particles within the desired size ranges.
+Similar effects also need to be considered for granular beds consisting of non-spherical particles, and this can be achieved using the approach outlined in this study.
+However, in such cases, the particle non-sphericity and orientation will also influence percolation.
 This study additionally serves as a caution for research endeavors that examine the percolation of fine particles or flow of fluids through packed particle beds to incorporate considerations of variations arising from polydispersity and deformation, as they can markedly influence the outcomes.
 To this end, we list a set of heuristics to highlight key considerations for physical systems and DEM simulations.